glacier-modding/glaciermodding.org/docs/modding/customcampaigns/creating_mod.md

 ---
 sidebar_position: 0
-description: Manifest File
+description: Creating a Campaign Mod
 ---

-# Creating a campaign Mod
+# Creating a Campaign Mod

 First we will need to set up a GitHub repository using the Simple Mod Framework smf-mod template.
 Note: Custom campaign mods only work in Offline mode or can be set up to work with [Peacock](https://thepeacockproject.org/).